-7.2 Succession rights where the tenancy start date was on or after [date of this policy]
+7.2 Succession rights where the tenancy start date was on or after 3 June 2013

 In line with the Localism Act 2011 only one succession is allowed and only to the spouse (i.e. husband, wife, common law partner or partner by way of a civil partnership).
 No other family member has the right to succeed to the tenancy.